Infernus101/KitUI/README.md

 ## Usage
 - /kit - List of kits fetched from kits.yml on a form!

+## Permissions
+- kit.command - Permission to use /kit
+- kit.<kitname> - Permission to use kit specified after kit.

 ## Features
 - Easy config
 - Enchantments